Amzzy78/Check-your-pecs/README.md

 - __How to check yourself__

-  - This section will allow the user to see exactly how to check there breasts with the help of a diagram showing the steps.
+  - This section will allow the user to see exactly how to check their breasts with the help of a diagram showing the steps.

 ![check-yourself](https://user-images.githubusercontent.com/62209464/141690963-d66dc0e7-798f-45a0-8e98-45354397223a.jpg)